Bayonne: The World Wars

 The 249th Infantry Regiment, created from the 49th Infantry Regiment, was engaged in operations in the First World War, including action at Chemin des Dames, especially on the plateau of Craonne.
 700 Bayonnaises perished in the conflict.
 A centre for engagement of foreign volunteers was established in August 1914, in Bayonne.
 Many nationalities were represented, particularly the Spanish, the Portuguese, the Czechs, and the Poles.

 During the Second World War, Bayonne was occupied by the 3rd SS Panzer Division Totenkopf from 27 June 1940 to 23 August 1944.

 On 5 April 1942, the Allies made a landing attempt in Bayonne but after a barge penetrated the Adour with great difficulty, the operation was cancelled.

 On 21 August 1944, after blowing up twenty ships in port, German troops withdrew.
 On the 22nd, a final convoy of five vehicles passed through the city.
 It transported Gestapo Customs agents and some elements of the Feldgendarmerie.
 One or more Germans opened fire with machine guns killing three people.
 On the 23rd, there was an informal and immediate installation of a "special municipal delegation" by the young deputy prefect Guy Lamassoure representing the Provisional Government of the French Republic which had been established in Algiers since 27 June.

 Policy and administration

-List of mayors under the Ancient Régime
+List of mayors under the Ancien Régime

 The Gramont family provided captains and governors in Bayonne from 1472 to 1789 as well as mayors, a post which became hereditary from 28 January 1590 by concession of Henry IV to Antoine II of Gramont.
 From the 15th century, they resided in the Château Neuf then in the Château-Vieux from the end of the 16th century: